-UNUM WORK-LIFE BALANCE EMPLOYEE ASSISTANCE PROGRAM
+CURALINC WORK-LIFE BALANCE EMPLOYEE ASSISTANCE PROGRAM

-The UNUM Work-Life Balance Employee Assistance Program ("EAP") is available at no charge to LECOM students and employees.
+CuraLinc Employee Assistance Programs ("EAP") are available at no charge to LECOM students and employees.
+The LECOM Student EAP is called StudentLinc while the LECOM Health Employee EAP is called SupportLinc.
 Calls are kept confidential within the constraints of the law.
-The EAP has counselors available 24 hours per day, 365 days per year by calling (800) 854-1446 (English) or (877) 858-2147 (Spanish) or via its website at www.lifebalance.net; user ID and password: lifebalance.
-The EAP is available to assist employees with personal or professional problems.
-Additional information concerning UNUM is available on the LECOM Portal by clicking on the Human Resources tab and then selecting UNUM Documents.
+The CuraLinc EAP offers unlimited telephonic access to counselors to provide support with personal or professional problems 24 hours per day, 365 days per year.
+Additional information concerning CuraLinc is available on the LECOM Portal by clicking on the Human Resources tab and then selecting CuraLinc Documents.